OUR TARGET FOR 2016-17 IS 96.5%

 Patterns of absence

-These children will then be on a watch list where their attendance will again be monitored for a six week period.
-During this six week period the attendance of that child will need to be above 96.5%
+These children will then be on a watch list where their attendance will again be monitored for the following half term.
+During this period the attendance of that child will need to be above 95%

-Once this six week period is over a letter will be issued either stating that the target of 96.5% has been met and the child will return to the normal monitoring routine or if the target has not been meet a formal meeting will be called.
+Once this period is over a letter will be issued either stating that the target of 95% has been met and the child will return to the normal monitoring routine or if the target has not been meet a formal meeting will be called.

 If the target has not been met and a formal meeting is called parents will be invited in to meet with a member of the senior leadership team.
 A discussion will be had around issues for poor attendance, at which the EWO may be present.